Ranray/Ranray/README.md

 ## About me

-I am a software engineer, specialized in cloud native backend development and cyber security (Ethical Hacking).
+I am a Software Engineer, specialized in Cloud Native backend development and Ethical Hacking

 ## Statistics